fareskalaboud/HYW/README.md

 #### Notes

 Please note our initial respository is at [this link](https://github.com/fareskalaboud/oldHYW/).
+We removed all the heavy files to keep the repository lightweight.

 #### Pre-Requisites